ataylor32/django-username-email/README.rst

 Because you still want everything in ``django.contrib.auth``, but you also want users to **log in with email addresses**.
-And you don't want to manage your own custom User model or authentication backend.
+And you don't want to create your own custom User model or authentication backend.

 Install & Set up
 ----------------